r0ckYr/hunter/README.md

 # hunter
 hunter.py can be used to check for working http and https servers and fetching urls.
 It saves the output in a directory called **./out** all the text in a directory named **text** and headers in **headers** inside **out**.
 It also extract all the javascript file names/links from the page and saves the urls which gives an error in a file **errors**

-Inspired by Tomnomnom's meg.
-It just stores data in a different format.

 **Example:**

 ![hunter-data](https://user-images.githubusercontent.com/73944333/125824700-ed315199-11ed-40aa-be1f-698e5791eb51.png)